 Here are some valuable tips to protect yourself and your loved ones:

-If you or somebody you love has been injured due to a pharmaceutical error in or around the Los Angeles area, reach out to the team at the Marcarian Law Firm for help as soon as possible.
+If you or somebody you love has been injured due to a pharmaceutical error in or around the Los Angeles area, reach out to the team at the Marcarian Law Firm, P.C. for help as soon as possible.
 Our attorneys have extensive experience handling complex malpractice and medication error cases, and we understand what it takes to help clients recover the compensation they are entitled to.
 This can include coverage of:

 Armond Marcarian: Prescription overdose typically occurs when a patient either intentionally or otherwise takes more of the drug than was prescribed for the patient.
 There are times, obviously, when prescriptions are taken, even if the prescription taken was not ordered for that particular patient, and the patient intentionally ingests excessive sums thereby causing injury or death.